Skip to content

 • Development Audit Prompt: implementation review prompt for checking code, data, timing, tests, and reporting against the research design.

-• Manuscript Audit Prompt: paper-facing review prompt for checking draft claims against available evidence.
+• Manuscript Audit Prompt: JFM/Wiley-facing review prompt for checking draft claims, evidence locks, and submission-style build readiness.

 • Future Work: deferred extensions that should not dilute the current paper.